lozuponelab/SCNIC/README.md

 This tool has two parts called 'within' and 'between'.
 The 'within' method takes as input BIOM formatted files (http://biom-format.org/) and forms cooccurence networks using a user specified correlation metric and edge cutoff.
-From this network SCNIC also finds modules of cooccuring observations in the cooccurence network by finding k-clique communities as implemented in networkx (https://networkx.github.io/).
+From this network SCNIC also finds modules of cooccuring observations in the cooccurence network by finding groups of observations which all have a minimum pairwise correlation value.
 Modules are summarized and a new biom table with observations contained in modules collapsed into single observations are returned.
 This biom table along with a list of modules and their contents are output.
 A gml file of the network that can be opened using network visualization tools such as cytoscape (http://www.cytoscape.org/) is created which contains all observation metadata provided in the input